StartSteps-Digital-Education-GmbH/zalando-react-native/03-react-fundamentals/practice-session/03_Todo_list.md

 In this guide you will:

-1. Scaffold a React+TS project with Vite
+1. Create a React+TS project with Vite
 2. Install and configure React Strict DOM (RSD)
 3. Implement pages, components, and subcomponents using RSD’s `html` and `css` APIs
 4. Use `useState` for local state and `useEffect` for lifecycle side-effects